ESA-APEx/apex_documentation/propagation/enhancement.md

 The algorithm enhancement service offers the following features:

 - Analysis of current algorithm implementation and performance.
-- Optimization of the algorithm with respect to computational efficiency.
+- Optimisation of the algorithm with respect to computational efficiency.
   This may include switching to a distributed execution model and improving code quality.
-- Optimization considering the capabilities of target processing platforms.
+- Optimisation considering the capabilities of target processing platforms.
 - Exploitation of algorithms available on APEx where appropriate, e.g., replacing custom functions with equivalent pre-optimized functions.
 - Delivery of an enhanced implementation of the algorithm that is ready to be onboarded in APEx.